 Looking for test results?
 By law, the Laboratory cannot release test results.
 See Testing.

 Laboratory hours are the same as Building hours.

-On Satiurdays, only tests that were ordered on Saturday will be performed.
+On Saturdays, only tests that were ordered on Saturday will be performed.

 The UHS Laboratory processes tests that are ordered by UHS clinicians.
 Many tests are performed right here at the UHS Laboratory.
 Tests that can't be peformed here are sent to other laboratories, specifically at Michigan Medicine or Michigan Department of Community Health.

 We do not process tests ordered by clinicians outside UHS.
 If you have a lab order from an outside clinician, you can use MLabs, and you would be responsible for paying any fees incurred.